How to Get Useful Feedback From Customers? Look Out for These 5 Biggest Mistakes

 - It is the best way to measure customer satisfaction

-- Feedback is a tool for continuous learning and improvemen
+- Feedback is a tool for continuous learning and improvement

-- It provides important data to help make important stategic decistions
+- It provides important data to help make critical strategic decisions

 1. It’s sufficient to do a customer satisfaction survey once a year.
 Only a few people get involved anyway.

-Ideally, customer feedback should be asked for as soon as possible after the interaction (purchase, store visit, or contacting the customer service line).
+Ideally, customer feedback should be asked for as soon as possible after the interaction (purchase, store visit, or contact with the customer service line).
 You’ll significantly increase conversion – the number of responses and get a more accurate description of their experience.

 2. If nobody has significantly complained, then everything is alright.